grzesiek/git_compound/README.md

     This should be relative path in most cases.

-    lative path is always relative to parent component directory.
+    Relative path is always relative to parent component directory.
 So if you define `component_1` with destination path `component_1/`, and this component will depend on `component_2` with destination path set to `src/component_2`, you will end with `./component_1/src/component_2` directory after building components.

-    When this path is absolute -- it will be always relative to `Dir.pwd` where you invoke `gitcompound *` commands.
-So if you have `component_1` with destination path set to `/component_1` and `component_1` has manifest that depends on `component_2` with destination path set to `/component_2`, then `GitCompound` will create two separate directories in `Dir.pwd`: `./component_1` and `./component_2`.
+    When path is absolute -- it will be always relative to `Dir.pwd` where you invoke `gitcompound *` commands.
+So if you have `component_1` with destination path set to `/component_1` and `component_1` which has manifest that depends on `component_2` with destination path set to `/component_2`, then `GitCompound` will create two separate directories in `Dir.pwd`: `./component_1` and `./component_2`.

-    Use absolute paths with caution as it affects how parent projects are being built.
+    Use absolute paths with caution as it affects how parent projects will be built.
     Ceraintly components that are libraries should not use it at all.
 If component is project -- it can take benefit from using absolute paths in component destination.

 6. Running tasks

     It is possible to use `task` method to define new task. `task` method takes 2 or 3 arguments.
-    First one is task name (symbol), second one is optional task type and define how task and in which context task will be executed, third one is block that will be excuted.
+    First one is task name (symbol).
+Second one is optional task type that define how, and in which context, task will be executed.
+Third one is block that will be excuted.

     Currently there are three task types:

-    *   `:manifest` type (this is default, and optional) -- run task for current manifest
+    *   `:manifest` type (this is default) -- run task in context of current manifest

-        Manifest task will be executed only once, in context of current manifest this task is defined in.
+        Task will be executed only once, in context of current manifest this task is defined in.
 Example:

         ```ruby